 The Camby Man was a nightmare of ‘90s NCAA hoops.
 During his three seasons with the UMass Minutemen, Marcus Camby thrived under Coach Calipari.

-The shot-blocking phenom carried UMass straight to its first ever Elite Eight appearance (1995) and Final Four the following year (with an asterisk).
+The shot-blocking phenom carried UMass straight to its first ever Elite Eight appearance (1995) and Final Four the following year (though it was technically with an asterisk).

 27. Emeka Okafor, Connecticut

-Jameer Nelson wasn’t the only POY in 2004.
-Emeka Okafor led his group of UConn Huskies (who looked more like the MonStars) straight to a national championship.
+Jameer Nelson wasn’t the only Player of the Year in 2004.
+Emeka Okafor led his group of UConn Huskies (who looked more like the Monstars) straight to a national championship.
 What’d he do?
 Try everything.
 17.6 points, 11.5 rebounds, 1.0 steals and 4.1 blocks.
 Yup, that’ll get a chip.